xiaoxiaoliu10/Agent-First-Organization/README.md

       * `--num_convos`: Number of synthetic conversations to simulate.
 Default is 5.
       * `--num_goals`: Number of goals/tasks to simulate.
 Default is 5.
       * `--max_turns`: Maximum number of turns per conversation.
 Default is 5.
-      * `--model`: The openai model type used to generate bot response.
+      * `--model`: The openai model type used to synthesize user's utterance.
 Default is `gpt-4o`.
 You could change it to other models like `gpt-4o-mini`.

   * For more details, check out the [Evaluation README](./agentorg/evaluation/README.md).